DanielLin9406/fullstack-priceDashboard/README.md

 - Bash 5 for development
 - Travis plays as CI role
   - Delegate gcloud to handle kubectl command
+- Leverage Terraform to create ECS and EKS.

 ### Cloud - Service Structure on AWS for multi-docker